tomcam/appscripting.github.io/dropdown-form-apps-script.md

 function onOpen() {
   SpreadsheetApp.getUi()
-    /* Create a top-level menu right on Google Sheets. */ /* The mneu title 'Sidebar' has no special meaning.
+    /* Create a top-level menu right on Google Sheets. */ /* The menu title 'Sidebar' has no special meaning.
 Feel free to replace it. */ .createMenu('Sidebar')
     /* Menu item text is Tax report, and it runs the function named in the next param. */ .addItem('Tax report', 'createForm')